 Tokyo is a big city and there is so much awaiting to be discovered.
 However, it is understandable that you might want to leave the neon lights behind, in favour of rural Japan.
 Beautiful tea fields, wonderful mountains, postcard-perfect beaches and a much slower pace of life, Japan countryside has it all.
 Getting out of Tokyo into a smaller city can make you feel like a time traveller.
 Forget the playful Tokyo, its flashing colours and youthful fashion and instead, welcome the sounds of nature, the sounds of zen.
 We travelled around the island of Honshu for several days and loved every part of it.
 You can find out more about the three destinations we would recommend outside of Tokyo.
 Do you have more time to spend in Japan?
 Check out this handy guide on what to do in Japan.

 Travelling through Japan can be quite expensive, but as a foreign tourist, you can get a Japan Rail Pass.
 If you decide to buy a JR Pass, please remember you can only get one prior to your arrival.
 You can get a JR Pass for 7, 14 or 21 days depending on how much you plan to travel around Japan.
 You should order it several weeks before your trip to ensure it has plenty of time to get at your doorstep.

 Once you are in Japan, simply take your voucher to the JR Line counters either at the airport or main train station, present your passport for identification to get your JR Pass.

 There are few things I would like to point out in regards to the JR Pass.
-Before travelling through Japan, you should go to the JR line counter and reserve your seat.
+Before travelling to Japan, you should go to the JR line counter and reserve your seat.
 This doesn't cost extra.

 Remember to carry your JR Pass with you when you wish to travel.